SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Foundation Cost in San Francisco, CA

-Concrete foundation installation in San Francisco, CA costs $10.18–$27.09 per sq ft fully installed.
-A typical slab foundation (800–1,200 sq ft) runs $8,144–$32,508 total — based on 27 Caltrans Contract Cost Database contracts (2021–25).
+Homeowners in San Francisco, CA typically pay $6.36–$16.92 per sq ft for concrete foundation installation.
+A typical slab foundation (800–1,200 sq ft) runs $5,088–$20,304 total.
+Pricing is estimated from 27 Caltrans Contract Cost Database bid contracts, adjusted for residential market rates.

 San Francisco's soil conditions vary dramatically — bedrock in Twin Peaks and the Sunset, but landfill and bay mud in SoMa and the Marina; the fill sites carry liquefaction risk in seismic events and require geotechnical review before any structural work.
 Slab-on-grade is the most economical option; crawl spaces and full basements add significant excavation and waterproofing cost.
 Soil bearing capacity, local frost depth, and code minimums for thickness and reinforcement all affect the final price — permit fees and engineering review are typically separate line items.
 San Francisco has the highest permit costs, union labor rates, and delivery premiums in the dataset — budget $1,500–3,000 in overhead on top of construction costs for any permitted flatwork.